Thanks to Susan Stefan, J.D.

 May 14, 1999

 Rodriguez v.
-DeBuono, 1999 U.S. Dist.
-LEXIS 5521 (S.D.N.Y.
-April 19, 1999) is a very good decision.
+DeBuono, 44 F. Supp.
+2d 601 (S.D.N.Y.
+1999), is a very good decision.
 Plaintiffs challenged certain aspects of New York's procedures to determine the number of hours of personal care services that eligible Medicaid recipients could receive.
 These procedures ultimately resulted in fewer personal care hours being allocated to people with certain kinds of mental disabilities.
 The disparity between the services received by people with mental disabilities and others was challenged as violating the Medicaid Act, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act.
 Defendants objected that Section 504 and the ADA did not prohibit discrimination as between people with different kinds of disabilities, only discrimination as between disabled and non-disabled people.
 The court rejected this argument, and rejected defendants'proposed analogy to Alexander v.
 Choate, 469 U.S. 287 (1985), finding that "Choate challenged a general limitation which applied equally to handicapped and nonhandicapped recipients.
 Here, plaintiffs challenge a restriction placed only on individuals with mental disabilities who are denied the services offered to individuals with physical disabilities.

 The court characterized defendants' reading of Section 504 and the ADA -- that "anti-discrimination statutes offer no protection for the mentally disabled when they are discriminated against by a public entity which does not provide any services to healthy individuals" -- as extreme, and not the result intended by Congress.